kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/2021-01-12-MonCompleted.md

 ### Recap for January 11th

 Tic Tac Toe
-  : A students is working on a tic tac toe game.
+  : A student is working on a tic tac toe game.
 We talked about how it should be set up, and the student worked on making an introduction and rules.
 His homework is to create actors for each of the positions and give each 3 costumes (blank, X, O).

 Tutorials
   : One child continues to work on tutorials and needed a little help with understanding if conditionals.